Why You Should Use An ERP For Nonprofits: The Breakdown

 But there is hope!
 ERP software ("Enterprise Resource Planning") is the bright light at the end of the tunnel.

-An integrated management system, ERP software for nonprofit organizations offer all the different tools you need to manage your nonprofit on a daily basis.
+An integrated management system, ERP online nonprofit software offers all the different tools you need to manage your nonprofit on a daily basis.

 Not convinced yet?
-Take a look at how an ERP software can benefit your nonprofit:
+Take a look at how ERP software can benefit your nonprofit:

 - Centralizing Data